FaturaEgypt/challenge/software-engineer/frontend.md

 This task is pretty open ended in order to leave you some freedom to improve upon the base by focusing on what you like the most.

-We strongly encourage you to pick a couple of optional improvements.
-We suggest the following, however feel free to add up what you think should be there :
+We strongly encourage you to pick a couple of the following **optional improvements**, however feel free to add up what you think should be there :

+SUGESSIONS:
 - When the user scrolls the page to the bottom, load new GIFs automatically.
 - Create a mosaic layout and display a placeholder when GIFs are still loading.
 - Show off your animation skills!